EMPLOYMENT LAW NEWS

 A deluge of states have since followed suit.

-As of September 2024, 27 states, along with Washington, D.C., have now passed CROWN laws.
-In addition, there are over 30 states with similar legislation filed or pre-filed, and there has been a strong effort to pass a federal version of the CROWN Act during the last five years.
+To date, 27 states, plus Washington, D.C., have now passed CROWN laws.
+In addition, there are over 10 states, including Georgia, Missouri, and North Dakota, with similar legislation filed or pre-filed, and there has been a strong effort to pass a federal version of the CROWN Act during the last five years.

 Keep Informed